Synthetixio/SIPs/SIPS/sip-77.md

 ### Fix to setRewardsDuration to allow updates after the initial setting

-`setRewardsDuration` was intended to allow the `rewardsDuration` to be set after theduration had completed.
+`setRewardsDuration` was intended to allow the `rewardsDuration` to be set after the duration had completed.
 However a flaw in the require meant it could be changed after the initial setting.

 Current code